 - Trustless: I don’t have to trust a governmental force to tell me what my money is worth.
 I know what it is worth because the people are trading it on markets.

-- Immutable: In Bitcoin alone, there will only be 21 billion bitcoins mined ever.
+- Immutable: In Bitcoin alone, there will only be 21 million bitcoins mined ever.
 Nobody can make it more, or make it less.
 The currency then becomes immutable and not open to regulatory bail-ins, bail outs, haircuts, and so on.
 I can also go across borders without having to tell anyone anything.

 - People’s initiatives: Catherine Austin Fitts says that we are beta testing the Borg’s cashless society for them.
 I say so what!
 At least I know what I am doing, and they do not yet completely exist in this sphere.
 So, any way you cut it, I’m a little bit ahead and would not mind owning a little of the new Russian crypto that is certainly on the horizon.
 The sheer wealth transfer taking place now and into the future from fiat currencies to crypto currencies is vast.
 And the Borg has been caught sleeping, but I must admit, China and Russia are right up there and trying to lead in the crypto space.